top of page

 Quick overview of the Menalon Trail days

-Day 1 (Stemnitsa-Dimitsana)
+Menalon Day 1 (Stemnitsa-Dimitsana)

-Day 2 (Zygovisti-Elati)
+Menalon Day 2 (Zygovisti-Elati)

-Day 3 (Vytina-Nymphasia)
+Menalon Day 3 (Vytina-Nymphasia)

-Day 4 (Nymphasia-Valtesiniko)
+Menalon Day 4 (Nymphasia-Valtesiniko)

-Day 5 (Valtesiniko-Lagkadia)
+Menalon Day 5 (Valtesiniko-Lagkadia)

 Menalon trail days

-Day One: From Stemnitsa to Dimitsana
+Menalon Trail Day 1: From Stemnitsa to Dimitsana

 [Difficulty: Hard || Elevation gain: 750 m || Length: 14 km || Time: 5-6 hours || Water can be refilled at monasteries along the way]